what-is-a-likert-scale_b

 Likert Scale Examples

-Likert scales are perfect for encouraging people to answer detailed questions about your business.
+Likert scales are perfect for encouraging respondents to answer detailed questions about your business.

 For example, you might use a Likert scale to measure how people feel about products, services, or experiences based on your survey research.

-Here are a few 5-point Likert scale examples that you may commonly encounter in online surveys:
+Here are a few 5-point scale examples that you may commonly encounter in online surveys:

 Likert scale examples